The 10 Worst Neighborhoods In Bakersfield For 2022

 It seems as if there's a neighborhood for everyone in Bakersfield.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Bakersfield.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in California thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Bakersfield.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Bakersfield neighborhoods are the worst, and which are the best?
+So the question arises, which Bakersfield neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Bakersfield hoods need a little tender loving care - the sore thumbs of the Bakersfield area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Stockdale Estates ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Bakersfield hoods need a little tender loving care – the sore thumbs of the Bakersfield area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Artisan ranks way above the rest.

-We examined 40 of Bakersfield's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Bakersfield's reputation.
+We examined 39 of Bakersfield’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Bakersfield’s reputation.

 Read on to see how we determined the places around Bakersfield that need a pick-me-up.
 And remember, don't blame the messenger.